richtr/baseapp/README.md

 $ docker-compose up
 ```

+It can take a while to bring this architecture up but once BaseApp has been built in its docker container, you can navigate to `http://dockerhost:80` (or `http://localhost:80`) to see everything running.

 ### Feedback ###

 If you find any bugs or issues please report them on the [BaseApp Issue Tracker](https://github.com/richtr/baseapp/issues).